 Historic Southwark Guided Walk

-Southwark has an authentic historic ambiance, with beautiful views of the Thames and the City of London.
+Southwark has an authentic historic ambiance.
 This was where the great Medieval Inns were located, and from where Chaucer's pilgrimage set off for Canterbury.
-Its independence from the City made it a haven for 'undesirable' elements and it became the home of the Medieval Stews (Brothels), and also the home of the Shakespearean Stage.
-Our tour starts at the famous Globe theatre and includes: Frost Fairs on the Thames, London Bridge, the Golden Hind, the Clink, Southwark Cathedral, Borough Market and The George, London's only surviving galleried inn, owned by The National Trust.
+A haven for 'undesirable' elements, it became the home of the Medieval Stews (Brothels), and also the Shakespearean Stage.
+Our tour starts at the famous Globe theatre and includes: Frost Fairs on the Thames, London Bridge, the Golden Hind, the Clink, Southwark Cathedral, Borough Market and The George, London's only surviving galleried inn.
 You may also like to visit the Old Operating Theatre nearby (which lay undiscovered in the attic of a Baroque church for a hundred years).

 A Tale of One City - The Square mile, where London began

-Walk through the oldest part of London, developed by the Romans, on a journey through 2,000 years of history.
-Walk past ancient walls, monasteries, alley ways and churches.
-Discover the City’s secrets; hear about ancient ceremonies and the medieval hall where our parliament began.
-Stand on the site of bloody executions and burnings; hear tales of haunting, monks and mayhem.
-Just one street can take you back through time to: the last of the London gin palaces; the site of an infamous prison; one of the oldest parish churches which contains the bell once rung outside the condemned cell before a hanging; the oldest hospital in London; a Norman church; the street corner where the fire of London stopped; the place where the Scottish patriot William Wallace met his end.
+Walk through the oldest part of London on a journey through 2,000 years of history.
+Pass ancient walls, monasteries, alley ways and churches.
+Discover the City’s secrets; stand on the site of executions and burnings; hear tales of haunting, monks and mayhem.
+Just one street can take you back through time to: the last of the London gin palaces; the site of an infamous prison; the oldest hospital in London; a Norman church; the street corner where the fire of London stopped and the place where the Scottish patriot William Wallace met his end.

-The City of Westminster has been the seat of government and power for nearly 1,000 years.
-From feudal kings to the present day, we will walk past buildings that have changed the history of England.
-See the places where kings and queens lived, were crowned and sometimes buried.
-Our walk starts in Whitehall, the site of a great palace which saw the execution of a king.
-It now houses the main offices of our government and is still the centre of power.
-Westminster, although still a palace, is now the home of parliament.
+Westminster has been the seat of government for 1,000 years, from feudal kings to the present day.
+We will walk past buildings that have changed English history and see where kings and queens lived, were crowned and sometimes buried.
+See Whitehall, the site of a great Tudor palace which saw the execution of a king, and then Westminster - the home of our parliament.
 Passing churches, parks, and the palace of our current sovereign we will trace the history of royalty, ceremony, government and power.